julian-klode/lingolang/docs/abstract-interpreter.md

 # Static analysis of Go programs
 Based on the operations described in the previous section, a static analyser can be written that ensures that the rules of linearity are respected.
 This static analysis can be done in the form of an abstract interpreter; that is, an interpreter that does not operate on concrete values, but abstract values and tries to interpret all possible paths through a program.

+In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in thea package called `capabilities` for historic reasons.
+A better name might have been `interpreter`.

 ## The store
 The store is an essential part of the interpreter.
 It maps variable names $\in V$ to: